prampec/IotWebConf/README.md

   - Manages WiFi connection settings,
   - Provides a config portal user interface,
   - You can extend the configuration with your own property items, that are stored automatically,
-  - Option to configure multiply WiFi connections.
+  - Option to configure multiple WiFi connections.
 (Try next when the last used one is just not available.)
   - HTML customization,
   - Validation support for the configuration property items,